-47 What are the limitation periods for bringing employment claims?
+49 What are the limitation periods for bringing employment claims?

 Any claim for arbitration must be made within one year of the day when 'the employee knows or should have known of the infringement of rights' according to the Law on Labour Dispute Mediation and Arbitration.
-With respect to disputes over salary payments with current employees, the one-year limitation starts running only from the date of termination of the labour contract.
+With respect to disputes over salary payments with current employees, the one-year limitation period starts from the date of termination of the labour contract.